dcolish/xapian/xapian-core/docs/spelling.rst

 Each word may has a lot of variants because each letter of group of letters involved in transliteration may has alternative mappings.

+Transliteration schemes are stored in languages/transliteration/*.tr files.
+List of active schemes is defined in languages/transliteration/languages file.

+The file format definition is present in languages/transliteration/README file.

 Keyboard layouts module provides different layouts to allow word's convertion between them, which is helpful in "keyboard layout error", when the word was typed using a wrong layout.